lizadaly/a-letter-groove/README.md

 You probably don't want to bother!

-To generate PDF book output, you'll need to install and run it yourself.
-It will install Vite to run the local webserver, and Playwright to run the browser automation to walk through an entire book.
-TesseractJS is imported directly from the HTML.
+To generate PDF book output, you'll need to install the project.
+It will use [Vite](https://vitejs.dev/) to run the local webserver, and [Playwright](https://playwright.dev/) to run the browser automation to walk through an entire book and save each page as a screenshot.
+[TesseractJS](https://tesseract.projectnaptha.com/) OCR is used to identify the words on each page.
+You can tune the frequency of words and pages transformed in `main.js`.

 ```bash
 npm install